Quitting smoking is one of the most important decisions you will ever make.

 “Just checking in to report on my achievements and again thank you for your wonderful contribution to my new world.
 Even though on Friday I struggled I am still a non-smoker who only breathes fresh air…” Jennifer

-Cognitive Behavioral Therapy (CBT) for quitting smoking is an evidence-based treatment that is clinically proven by numerous scientific studies and is the treatment of choice for quitting smoking.
+Cognitive Behavioral Therapy (CBT) and Behavioral Intervention Therapy for quitting smoking are an evidence-based treatment that is clinically proven by numerous scientific studies and is the treatment of choice for quitting smoking.
 Extremely effective when combined with and hypnotherapy.

 Quitting smoking can be easy with an effective method to reduce and cope with urges to smoke.

 The smoking habit is viewed as learnt behaviour.
-The goal of Cognitive-behavioral treatment is learning new more effective behaviours to take the place of addiction behaviours.
+The goal of behavioral treatment is learning new more effective behaviours to take the place of addiction behaviours.

 The transformation comes by examing the patterns and triggers which lead to smoking and then learning more effective patterns and behaviours.

 Identify the functions that smoking serves, and replacing the smoking with other healthier habits and behaviours that serve the same function.